 (iv) This paragraph (d) does not override paragraph (c) above.

 The provisions of this paragraph OC2.6.2(d) also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.2(d) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generated Unit” or a “Demand Side Unit”.

 OC2.6.3 Medium Term Operational Planning - Planning for Year 1